-France is the latest country to announce new “Click to cancel” provisions that are making it easier than ever for consumers to terminate unwanted plans for everything from cosmetics to newspapers to gym memberships.
+France is the latest country to announce new “Click to cancel” provisions that are making it easier than ever for consumers to terminate unwanted subscription payment plans for everything from cosmetics to newspapers to gym memberships.
 Alongside tightening cookie regulations, these changes go a long way towards better protecting consumers and preventing deceptive business practices.

-And, whilst many may assume that these regulations interfere with digital reader revenue efforts, there is increasingly more proof that making unsubscription easier won't necessarily damage ' revenue.
-In fact, on the contrary, some who have already moved in this direction have experienced an above industry average level of growth, including an increase in subscriber and customer satisfaction.
+And, whilst many may assume that these regulations interfere with digital reader revenue efforts, there is increasingly more proof that making unsubscription easier won't necessarily damage publishers' revenue.
+In fact, on the contrary, some who have already moved in this direction have experienced an above industry average level of growth, including an increase in subscriber retention and customer satisfaction.

 3 clicks to cancel: what's changing in France?

 A new regulation was recently introduced concerning the termination of contracts in France.
 Specifically, the “termination in 3-clicks” law requires that we should always be able to end a contract 1) online and 2) in 3-clicks or less.
-This applies to any business to consumer contract, including electricity, gas, and internet providers, transport companies, gym memberships and subscriptions to any media or press brand.
+This applies to any business to consumer contract, including electricity, gas, mobile and internet providers, transport companies, gym memberships and subscriptions to any media or press brand.

 The law outlines the user cancellation process, click-by-click (originally in French):